rhoticity/tpg-roadtrip-bingo/prompts.md

 - A bilingual sign (can have more than two languages)
 - Animal shelter
 - Mini-golf (putt-putt) course
-- National Register of Historic Places plaque/place (list: https://www.nps.gov/subjects/nationalregister/database-research.htm)
+- National Register of Historic Places plaque/place ([list](https://www.nps.gov/subjects/nationalregister/database-research.htm))
 - A non-US national flag
 - Advertisement for, fairgrounds/sign for, or the actual event of a state or county fair
 - A Bible verse reference or full text